weecology/TreeSegmentation/README.md

 ## Example

 The main role of the package is to generate training bounding boxes for the deep learning analysis performed in the python.
-See /analysis/detection_training.

-The exploratory analysis document is Evaluate.Rmd.
-The knitted html can be viewed [here](https://github.com/weecology/TreeSegmentation/blob/master/analysis/Evaluate.html).
+**See /analysis/detection_training**